xrdocs/8000/_tutorials/2022-08-10-ios-xr7-packages-manageability-on-cisco-8000-how-to-remove-a-package.md

   - XR7
   - Cisco 8000
 ---
+{% include toc icon="table" title="IOS XR7 packages manageability on Cisco 8000: how to remove a package" %}

 ## Introduction

 This blog post aims to describe IOS XR7 software operation details to remove optional packages.